adstuart/azure-privatelink-multiregion/README.md

 ### 3.2.1.
 Optimal use of Azure Private Link / SDN

 The use of regional specific Azure DNS Private Zones allows multiple A records (across your global common Layer-3 routing domain) for a single PaaS service.
 This ensures that your traffic destined for an Azure PaaS service always makes the most optimal use of the Azure SDN with Azure Private Link.
 Private Link is global by default, and Private Endpoints in Region X can access PaaS resources in Region Y, with the communications between X and Y being handled transparently by the Microsoft platform.
 E.g. In the diagram below, a Virtual Machine in Region B is attempting to access a PaaS resource that happens to be located in Region A. By utilising a regional Azure DNS Private Zone, and regional Private Endpoints, the A record that is returned represent an IP address within the local region.
 This ensures ingest into the Private Link service as close to the source as possible.
-The section of the purple data path line that transits between Azure Regions is then entirely handled by the underlying Azure platform, with no dependencies on the customer routing domain.
+The section of the purple data path line that transits between Azure Regions is then entirely handled by the underlying Azure platform, with no dependencies on the customer routing domain.-

 | ![](images/2022-03-16-11-47-14.png) |
 |:--:|